SoFi Stadium worker accused of knocking over street vendor cart

 The two carts were reportedly shoved over by a SoFi employee who works with the “guest experience” team.

-“When he pulled the car, I start crying because I was scared about it,” 12-year-old Marlyn Roquel, Tol’s oldest daughter, said.
+“When he pulled the cart, I start crying because I was scared about it,” 12-year-old Marlyn Roquel, Tol’s oldest daughter, said.

 Tol said she usually leaves her children with a babysitter, but the sitter was unavailable that night and she had nowhere else to leave them while she worked.